Carrier launches new series of high-temperature heat pumps

 “In addition to harnessing heat from ambient air and the ground, the heat pumps capture wasted heat from a wide range of sources, including data centers, leisure facilities, hotels and restaurants, process water, flue gases and sewage systems,” the manufacturer said.
 “Heat collected can be used for comfort heating and domestic hot water production in large buildings and facilities.”

-One of the products, the 410 kW AquaForce 61CA air-source heat pump, can reach a temperature of up to 179.6 F (82 C).
-The manufacturer said it is a suitable solution for large buildings, as well as local and district heating networks.
+One of the products, the 410 kW AquaForce 61CA air-source heat pump, can reach a temperature of up to 82 C. The manufacturer said it is a suitable solution for large buildings, as well as local and district heating networks.

 The AquaForce 61CW-Z water-source heat pump, meanwhile, offers power ranging from 410 kW to 735 kW.
-It can achieve a temperature of up to 197.6 (92 C).
-The new solution is recommended for district heating networks and industrial process heating systems.
+It can achieve a temperature of up to 92 C. The new solution is recommended for district heating networks and industrial process heating systems.

 The third product – the AquaForce 61CWD water-source heat pump – has a power range of 110 kW to 540 kW and can reach a temperature of up to 120 C.